 For Prescribers: Pharmacy Benefits Information

 There also is a mail order option for individuals who have transportation or other access issues.
 All participating pharmacies are allowed to mail prescriptions to their patients.
-If a patient desires mail order service, but their pharmacy does not provide it, the patient may choose to use Deep River Drug of High Point, NC for medication delivery at no extra cost.
-Deep River Drug can be contacted by phone at 336-454-3784, by email, or visit the Deep River Drug website.
+If a patient desires mail-order service, but their pharmacy does not provide it, the patient may choose to use Deep River Drug of High Point, NC for medication delivery at no extra cost.
+Deep River Drug can be contacted by phone at 336-454-3784, or by email.
+You may also visit the Deep River Drug website.

 Managing health and pharmacy benefits concurrently allows Sandhills Center to focus on holistic health care for individuals who receive services.
 Prescribers and pharmacy providers can reach PerformRx for benefits information by calling 1-888-846-1062, Monday through Saturday, 7 a.m. to 6 p.m.